computamike/windgazer.github.io/_posts/2015-04-07-Kicking-Phonegap.md

 and release code, this article will reveal how to give [Phonegap][1] a kick in the but and get it into action, without having to logon to the website manually.

+*Revised on 2015-04-12, discovered blogged http-task was incomplete*

 ## The Phonegap API

 Maybe not the first thing people would think of checking but PhoneGap Build does have [an